akaztp/eom-launcher-surface/README.md

 - Configurable number of tracks (1 to 8)
 - Metronome on/off button

+There is also a sister project: [A controller surface on a browser for Bitwig Studio.](https://github.com/akaztp/eom-device-controller-surface)

 ## How to install
 - Install Open Stage Control
    - These instructions assume you install it on the same computer that of the DAW, Let's call it "main PC".